UrbanInstitute/ed-data/master_sheet_graph_edits.md

  - add `"highlightIndex" : 36` to outermost bracket
  - add ` metadata.pluralNotes: true `

-- **Figure 2-7**:
- -  for all multiples, add spaces to x-axis labels to create two lines, for example: `"'01'–        '02'"`

 - **Figure 2-51**
   - : Change Y-axis properties to adjust ticks: